 Rurimeria hills is a series of 4 ridges, the first being the steepest and the hardest as you gain altitude.
 Rurimeria hill is 3,860m asl with an altitude of 12,670ft.
 It’s the third-highest Hill of the Aberdares.
 The other three are rocky and not as steep.
 The hardest part of hiking Rurimeria was the high altitude and the change in the weather.
 I was shaking and grinding my teeth at the second ridge.
 It’s windy, cold and you can feel your fingers harden.

 We saw cows on the hill on our way there.
 I was amazed because those cows must have some top tier lungs to be grazing at such a high altitude.
-Those ones are high altitude cows.
+Talk of high altitude cows.

 Heath and Moorland Vegetation